Right Outside the Front Door

 The humpback whale is the most common whale with

 (see below for whale watching tips) though in

 found in the waters off Hawaii are the fin,

 but the pilot and false killer whales are

 Very rare is the Hawaiian Monk seal.
 It is one

 of the most endangered animals in the world and

 Islands.
 If you see a monk seal you will be

 quite lucky indeed.
 There is a museum in Hilo

-about the Northwestern Hawaiian Islands –
+about the Northwestern Hawaiian Islands – Mokupapapa

 Discovery Center.
 It’s a must visit for

 scheduled to reopen in June 2013.